openeemeter/caltrack/docs/data-sources/v1.0/README.md

   </tr>
   <tr>
     <td>Work Finish Date</td>
-    <td>Preferably the date that actual work on the retrofit or intervention, not the date that the reimbursement was filed or approved</td>
+    <td>Preferably the date that actual work on the retrofit or intervention was finished, not the date that the reimbursement was filed or approved</td>
   </tr>
   <tr>
     <td>Building ZIP Code</td>